zingeroff/california-wildfire-analysis/README.md

 ORDER BY
   YEAR_ ASC;

-We saved the result of this query as `yearly_fire_summary.csv` and placed it in the `data/` folder for use in Power BI.
+We saved the result of this query as `yearly_fire_summary.csv` and placed it in the `data/` folder for use in Google Looker Studio.

+## Step 4: Visualization in Looker Studio (Google Data Studio)

+We used Google Looker Studio to visualize the data from `yearly_fire_summary.csv`.
+The first chart shows how the number of wildfires changed year by year.

+### Chart 1: Annual Wildfire Count
+- Type: Line chart
+- Dimension: `year`
+- Metric: `fire_count`
+- Title: *Annual Wildfire Count (1980–2023)*

+This chart helps identify trends in wildfire frequency and detect periods of increase or stability.